deepomicslab/crux/docs/theme.md

 When you have a set of data categories and need to assign a color for each of them, another helper `@colorMap` would be useful.
 It creates a mapping between a series of keys and colors, and you can get the corresponding color by a key.

-The first argument is the categories.
+The first argument of `@colorMap` represents the categories.
 It can be a number, indicating the count of the categories, or an array of string, specifying each key explicitly.

 The second argument is the color scheme to be used.
 If omitted, it uses the default color scheme of the current theme; and you can also designate a scheme name.
 If you already have an array of predefined colors, you can also use it directly.

 ```bvt
 @colorMap(10)